 For many of our journals, you can process a permissions request to reproduce or reuse text or images online using the Rightslink system.
-Simply navigate to the Abstract page for the relevant article on SpringerLink; if the Rightslink option is available, you will see a link to Reprints and Permissions on the right side of the page in the section "About this article".
+Simply navigate to the Abstract page for the relevant article on SpringerLink; if the Rightslink option is available, you will see a link to Reprints and Permissions on the bottom of the page in the section "About this article".

 Alternatively, you can request permissions here: http://www.palgrave.com/gp/rights-permissions/permissions.